toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

 <figcaption>http://webdesignledger.com/wp-content/uploads/2010/12/apostrophe-quotation-marks-01.gif</figcaption>
 </figure>

 Since the column delimiter is a comma, it would be a PITA if your data happened to have commas is in it.
-It happens a lot if you're a European or if you are storing file names.
-Believe or not, there are file names out there that use commas in the name !
+It happens a lot if you are European or if you are storing quirky file names.
+Believe or not, there are file names out there that use commas in the name.

 The solution is to use double quotes around each field.
 There is an option in Excel and other programs, to enclose all columns with quotes and I suggest the double quote, not a single, because they are prettier.

-This is one reason a person might choose to use a tab, `\t` as a delimiter.

 ### Choice of Delimiter
 <figure>